 Shitel Patel, MD and his partner, Tuan Truong MD, have extensive experience using DIEP flaps to create breasts using your own tissue.
-If you’d like to explore your options in breast reconstruction, call or use the online scheduling form to book a consultation.
+If you’d like to explore your options in DIEP Flap breast reconstruction in Houston TX, call or use the online scheduling form to book a consultation.

 All too often, women who are diagnosed with breast cancer are unaware of their options once the cancer is removed.
 It’s understandable that the top priority is to eliminate the cancer, but by understanding your breast reconstruction choices beforehand, you can save considerable time by combining your cancer care and your reconstruction procedures.